Former IU football player accused of robbing man he met on Grindr - NewsBreak

 Brown struck the victim in the face and ordered him into the back seat.
 He drove to a nearby ATM twice in an attempt to get cash from the victim’s credit cards.
 Brown then dropped the victim back at his home and deleted the Grindr app from the man’s phone before leaving.

-He threatened to kill the victim and warned him not to call police.Ohio man killed roommate, cut off thumb to his use phone, dumped body in Randolph Co.
+He threatened to kill the victim and warned him not to call police.IU basketball player arrested for felony and misdemeanor

 Police obtained surveillance footage from the ATM, which showed Brown’s vehicle and its license plate.
 They located the vehicle in the 1200 block of N. Lincoln Street and watched the area in hopes of finding the driver.